jackie-dai/Project-1-Overhaul/Section2_CreatingEnemy/section2.md

 3. Implement the ghost walking animation for the enemy

 ## Enemy Setup

-First,  create a empty game object by right clicking in the hierarchy and name it `Enemy`.
+First, create a empty GameObject by right clicking in the hierarchy and name it `Enemy`.
 Attach a *SpriteRenderer*, *Rigidbody2D*, and a *CircleCollider2D*.

 In the *SpriteRenderer* component, change the Sprite from *None* to *Enemy 1*.

-If you can't see the Enemy object, this is because it is hidden behind the *Grassy Map* layer.
+If you can't see the Enemy GameObject, this is because it is hidden behind the *Grassy Map* layer.
 To fix this, still inside *SpriteRenderer*, **change the Sorting Layer from Default to Enemy**

 Look at the **RigidBody2D** component: